mpyne-navy/dsb-report/dsb-report.md

 better than most contractor people.)
 In-house software skills do not match those of top contractor pools.

-### Current deployment of the software talent pool is ineffective {#current-deployment-of-the-software-talent-pool-is-ineffective .unnumbered}
+### Current deployment of the software talent pool is ineffective

 Currently, many software-qualified personnel are assigned to jobs that could effectively be assigned to contractors.
 Many DoD software